 Where the carotid artery splits into the internal and external carotid arteries is an area referred to as the carotid sinus.
 The carotid sinus contains baroreceptors that the body uses to monitor and maintain blood pressure in the head and neck area.
 The baroreceptors respond to both increases and decreases in blood pressure.
 Hering’s nerve passes these baroreceptor impulses on to the vagus nerve and ultimately to the vasomotor area of the brain stem that helps regulate blood pressure.

 There are also baroreceptors in the aortic arch.
-In a later section we will discuss how the various baroreceptors of the circulatory system help to regulate blood pressure.
+In a later section, we will discuss how the various baroreceptors help to regulate blood pressure.

 As the descending aorta passes through the abdomen it supplies blood to many of the organs and tissues in this region of the body.
 This artery ends as it divides into the left and right common iliac arteries.
 The common iliac arteries then branch at the formation of the internal iliac artery and the external iliac artery.

-Arterioles have a muscular outer lining which is used to aid in blood pressure regulation (discussed later).
+Arterioles have a muscular outer lining that is used to aid in blood pressure regulation (discussed later).
 Arterioles connect to capillaries to deliver blood to individual cells in the body.

 There are three primary types of capillaries in the body.
 These are the continuous capillaries, the fenestrated capillaries, and the sinusoid capillaries.Continuous capillaries are the most abundant type in the body and are generally found in skeletal muscles and the nervous system.
 These capillaries allow only small molecules (such as water) and ions to pass between the capillary walls and surrounding tissues.